-If your Christmas tree catches on fire, it can fill yourhome with deadly gases and quickly burn the gifts underneath it—as well as nearby furniture.
+A dry Christmas tree will burn very quickly and will likely spread to other flammable items in your home.
 Don’t make your home one of the 210 that burn every holiday season because of a problem with the Christmas tree.

-Here are some tips for keeping your family safe around the tree:
+Here are tips we use for keeping our home safe around Christmas tree:

-- Select the freshest live tree you can find.
-Here’s how to tell if it’s fresh: Its needles should be green and hard to pull from the branches.
-Needles shouldn’t break when you bend them between your fingers.
+- The key to a fire is always prevention so select the freshest live tree you can find.
+Its needles should be green and hard to pull from the branches and needles shouldn’t break when you bend them between your fingers.

 - Water your tree every day.